 It is recommended that you approach your preferred supervisor before submitting your application.
-Primary supervisors are Mr Will Eaves, Prof Maureen Freely, Prof David Morley, Prof Sarah Moss, and Dr Jonathan Skinner.
-Each student will also have a second supervisor, who may be outside the Writing Programme; we will arrange interdisciplinary supervision where appropriate.
+Primary supervisors are Mr Will Eaves, Prof Maureen Freely, Prof David Morley, Prof Sarah Moss, Dr Jonathan Skinner and Prof Andrew Williams.
+We welcome interdisciplinary projects and will try to arrange co-supervisions beyond the Writing Programme where it is desirable and possible to do so.

 You should prepare a detailed research proposal of 2500 – 4000 words, indicating:

 • Research context

 • Proposed outcomes (indicating novel or screenplay length, number of poems in a collection, and the balance of creative and critical components)